ProseMirror/website/pages/guide/collab.md

  - Accept changes from editors, and when these can be applied, add them to its list of changes

- - Provide a way for editors to fetch changes since a given version
+ - Provide a way for editors to receive changes since a given version

 Let's implement a trivial central authority that runs in the same JavaScript environment as the editors.